Pension Roles and Functions

 Economics of Retirement and Health

 Under this heading we have a range of projects having to do with the economics of retirement and health including financial literacy and earnings variability.
 We are using the Health and Retirement Survey (HRS) as well as the American Life Panel (ALP).
-Project associates include Annamaria Lusardi, John Phillips (NIA), Jeffrey Brown (UIUC), Arie Kapteyn (USC), and Erzo Luttmer (Dartmouth).
-We are also working on retirement and pensions in Asia, with one project on the Japanese Study of Aging and Retirement (JSTAR), and additional work in Singapore.
-Associates include Phillips, as well as Benedict Koh and Bryce Hool (SMU).
+Project associates include Annamaria Lusardi, Jeffrey Brown (UIUC), Arie Kapteyn (USC), and Erzo Luttmer (Dartmouth).
+We are also working on retirement and pensions in Asia, with one project in Singapore.
+Associates include Benedict Koh and Bryce Hool (SMU).

 Lifecycle Portfolio Management

 This research focuses on work, consumption, saving, investments, withdrawals, and annuitization during the decumulation or distribution phase of retirement.
-Associates include Raimond Maurer and Ralph Rogalla (Frankfurt), and Hugh Kim (SKK University).
+Associates include Raimond Maurer, Hugh Kim (University of South Carolina), and Ralph Rogalla (St. John’s University).